johnathanvman/F6/index.md

 					if(map[party.y][party.x].units[0].Tags[0] == "Froggirl"){
 						Entrys = []
 						Entrys.push("I hop into the MAP, and enjoy the feel of the water against my skin."+choose([""," I don’t get to relax for long, though."," My time to relax is short lived however."," Not before long, my solitude is broken."," The water soaks into my pores and calms me.
 Such a moment can never last forever unfortunately."])+" From out of the water AHOS emerges looking angry at me.
 She dives back down and starts swimming toward me, ready for a fight!")
 						Entrys.push("I hop into the MAP, and enjoy the feel of the water against my skin."+choose([""," I don’t get to relax for long, though."," My time to relax is short lived however."," Not before long, my solitude is broken."," The water soaks into my pores and calms me.
 Such a moment can never last forever unfortunately."])+" From out of the water AHOS emerges looking angry at me.
 She flings her tongue at me forcing me to dive underwater!
-When I come up for air, I don't see her anywhere, but I doubt shes far away...")
+When I come up for air, I don't see her anywhere, but I doubt she's far away...")
 					}
 				}else if(map[party.y][party.x].tag == "Water" && map[party.y-lastMove[0]][party.x-lastMove[1]].tag == "Water" ){
 					Entrys.push("I wade through the waters of the MAP and feel refreshed."+choose([""," I don’t get to relax for long, though."," My time to relax is short lived however."," Not before long, my solitude is broken."," The water soaks into my pores and calms me.
 Such a moment can never last forever unfortunately."])+" A bathing TAG looks pissed at my intrusion.
 She calls me a pervert and gets ready for a fight!")